 This tutorial will guide you in installing, setting up and using Tor in macOS – to help keep your identity completely private and surf the web anonymously.

-When some people think of anonymous web browsing, they may assume that only ‘hackers’, ‘crackers’ and people with poor intentions would be interested in remaining anonymous online.
+When some people think of anonymous web browsing, they may assume that only ‘hackers’ and people with poor intentions would be interested in remaining anonymous online.
 This is simply not true.
-From the Tor overview page:
+From the “About Tor” page –

 Individuals use Tor to keep websites from tracking them and their family members, or to connect to news sites, instant messaging services, or the like when these are blocked by their local Internet providers.
-Tor’s hidden services let users publish web sites and other services without needing to reveal the location of the site.
 Individuals also use Tor for socially sensitive communication: chat rooms and web forums for rape and abuse survivors, or people with illnesses.

 Journalists use Tor to communicate more safely with whistleblowers and dissidents.
 Non-governmental organizations (NGOs) use Tor to allow their workers to connect to their home website while they’re in a foreign country, without notifying everybody nearby that they’re working with that organization.

 Tor works by encrypting your traffic and sending it through three random servers in the Tor network.
 The last relay sends the traffic out onto the public Internet.

 How to Surf the Web Anonymously Using Tor

 - First things first, head over to the Tor download page and download the version for macOS.
 Installing Tor is as simple as dragging the app to your Applications folder.
 Open it from there.